-Note: If you are using Configuration Server Proxy and do not use Management Layer, enter the name of Configuration Server proxy for host and the port of the Configuration Server Proxy.
-See Chapter 5 on page 115 for information on distributed configuration environments and Configuration Server Proxy.

-- Startup time-the time interval the server waits until restart if the server fails. - Shutdown time-the time interval the server takes to shut down. - Auto-Restart setting-selecting this option causes the server to restart automatically if the server fails. - Primary setting-selecting this option specifies the server as the primary routing server (unavailable). - 10.
+- Note: If you are using Configuration Server Proxy and do not use Management Layer, enter the name of Configuration Server proxy for host and the port of the Configuration Server Proxy.
+See Chapter 5 on page 121 for information on distributed configuration environments and Configuration Server Proxy. - Startup time-the time interval the server waits until restart if the server fails. - Shutdown time-the time interval the server takes to shut down. - Auto-Restart setting-selecting this option causes the server to restart automatically if the server fails. - Primary setting-selecting this option specifies the server as the primary routing server (unavailable). - 10.
 Select the Connections tab and specify all the servers to which URS must connect: - Network T-Server (Network Routing only). - Premise T-Servers.
 (For Network Routing 7.0, premise T-Servers are not necessary in the Connections tab of URS unless the ability to specify agent reservation with respect to a particular T-Server and URS is required.
 In Network Routing 7.0, Network T-Server (versions 6.1 and later) provides the Access Number to URS for the premise T-Server.
 However, including premise T-Servers in the Connections tab in addition to the Network T-Server for Network Routing will not cause any problems.) - Stat Servers. - Database Access Points/DB Server.
 Database Access Points configure access to databases through DB Server.
-For more information, refer to the Framework 8.0 Configuration Manager Help.
+For more information, refer to the Framework Configuration Manager Help.
 Database Access Points are also used for customer database lookups.
-For more information on performing database lookups, refer to the Universal Routing 8.0 Interaction Routing Designer Help.
+For more information on performing database lookups, refer to the Universal Routing 8.1 Interaction Routing Designer Help.

-Note: To use Workforce Management (WFM) with URS, see page 209.
+Note: To use Workforce Management (WFM) with URS, see page 210.

-- Custom Server, if using a non-SQL database for database lookups (supports Warm Standby mode only). - Message Server(s) (optional)-see page 256. - Load Distribution Server (LDS) (optional) (Specify LDS if you previously configured and installed it.
+- Custom Server, if using a non-SQL database for database lookups (supports Warm Standby mode only). - Message Server(s) (optional)-see page 258.

+- Load Distribution Server (LDS) (optional) (Specify LDS if you previously configured and installed it.
 For more information on LDS and the levels of High Availability, see the Framework 7.2 Load Distribution Server User's Guide. - Configuration Server Proxy (optional).
 Configuration Server Proxy is a component of a distributed configuration environment.
-See Chapter 3 on page 75 for more information on a distributed configuration environment and Configuration Server Proxy.

-Note: To support reconnecting to Configuration Server, you must still create or update the existing connection to Configuration Server in the URS Application object's Connections tab.
+See Chapter 3 on page 81 for more information on a distributed configuration environment and Configuration Server Proxy. - Note: To support reconnecting to Configuration Server, you must still create or update the existing connection to Configuration Server in the URS Application object's Connections tab.
 Follow the standard procedure for configuring connections to other servers.
-For specific instructions associated with client-side port connections, see the Genesys 8.0 Security Deployment Guide.

-11. Select the Options tab and specify URS options as described in the Universal Routing 8.0 Reference Manual.
-Figure 80 shows the defaults.

-Figure 80: Default URS Option Settings

-Note: When installing URS, new customers will probably use the URS Application Template, which includes some, but not all, of the options described in the Universal Routing 8.0 Reference Manual.
-Options not included in the template must be added manually.

-12. When finished, click 0K.
+For specific instructions associated with client-side port connections, see the Genesys Security Deployment Guide. - 11.
+Select the Options tab and specify URS options.
+For a complete list of URS options and their default values, see the Universal Routing 8.1 Reference Manual. - Note: When installing URS, it is recommended that new customers use the URS Application Template, which includes some, but not all, of the options described in the Universal Routing 8.1 Reference Manual.
+Options that are not included in the template must be added manually. - 12.
+When finished, click 0K.